baronefr/rhavok-analysis/README.md

-# HAVOC analysis
+# HAVOK analysis

-Implementation of Hankel Alternative View of Koopman analysis, based on a [paper](https://www.nature.com/articles/s41467-017-00030-8) by S. Brunton et al, 2017.
+Implementation of *Hankel Alternative View of Koopman* analysis, based on a [paper](https://www.nature.com/articles/s41467-017-00030-8) by S. Brunton et al, 2017.
 Project for Laboratory of Computational Physics (module B).

 Students working on this project: